VirusTC/MusKT-1000mg/docs/FDA_approval.md

 # FDA Structure/Function Statements for *Myristica fragrans* (Nutmeg)

 ### EXPLICIT MANDATORY WARNING
 **These statements are not implications for treatment of diseases associated with the symptoms.
 These are ALL clinically proven statements.
 They are FDA accepted clinical results.
-The hospitals that reported those reported all that to FDA.**
+These are accepted clinical hospitals reports to FDA.**

 ---